-All bus services in Central Hamburg are provided by low-floor vehicles.
+All bus services in Central Hamburg (Hamburg AB) are provided by low-floor vehicles.
 To ease boarding and exiting by mobility-impaired passengers such buses can be lowered and tilted on one side towards the kerb.

-Low-floor vehicles with ramps also operate on almost all bus services in the region bordering Central Hamburg (Großbereich, the Greater Hamburg Area).
+Low-floor vehicles with ramps also operate on almost all bus services in the region bordering Central Hamburg (Hamburg AB).
 Each of these buses has storage space for prams and wheelchairs.

 Boarding and exiting via the ramp

 The best place to wait for your bus is close to the bus-stop signpost.
 When wishing to board please alert the driver by hand signal or by pressing the designated button.
 You will find this button on the right side of the central doorway; inside the bus it is located in the back wall-panel of the storage space for prams and wheelchairs.
 Your driver will ensure that you board or leave the bus safely via the ramp as soon as all other passengers have done so.
-Ramps have a load capacity of at least 250 kg.
+The fold-out ramps have a maximum design load capacity of 350 kg.